ocaml/RFCs/rfcs/ocamlib.md

 2. A direct path to an archive `PATH/ar.cmxa` file.
 The archive is added to the link sequence.
 The `lib_requires` of `ar.cmxa` is read and the dependencies resolved as is done in the previous point.

+A repeateable and unordered `-assume-library LIB` option is added to the link phase. `LIB` must be a library name and it does not need to exist in the current `OCAMLPATH` when the command is invoked.
+Using this flag requires library name `LIB` and assumes it was already resolved.
+The user is in charge in providing its functionality on the cli as bare objects.

 ### Dynlink API support on `-linkall`

-Support is provided to record in native code executables which libraries are statically linked as a whole.
+Support is provided to record which libraries are fully statically linked in bytecode executables.

-This whenever `-linkall` is specified.
-In this case the name of any library resolved in `OCAMLPATH` via `-require LIB|PATH.cmxa` is embedded in the executable.
+This happens whenever the `-linkall` flag is specified.
+In this case the name of any library resolved in `OCAMLPATH` via `-require LIB|PATH.cma` and those specified via `-assume-library LIB` is embedded in the native code exectuable in a new `caml_imported_libs` symbol.

-Besides names specified via the new `-assume-library LIB` option are also added to these names. `LIB` must be a library name and it does not need to exist in the current `OCAMLPATH` when the command is invoked.

 ## `ocamlobjinfo` support